ChaosDynamix/Arcadia/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Default
+name: Feature request
-about: Default template for an issue
+about: Suggest a feature for the project
 title: ''
 labels: ''
 assignees: ChaosDynamix

 ---

-## Type
+## Feature request

 ### Problem
 What is the problem that you propose to solve.